Shakahola Forest incident: Incident

 As of 2 August, the total number of reported deaths was 427, and the number of those reported missing stood at 613.
 As of 24 May, 91 had been rescued.
 On 25 May, local news outlet K24TV noted that "The exact number of people who perished in the massacre might never be known following reports that there are instances where bodies were plunged in random deep pit latrines scattered in the expansive Chakama ranch where cult leader Paul Mackenzie led an unknown number of his followers."
 On September 18 The Nation reported that a total of 429 bodies had been exhumed from Shakahola Forest, adding that "The latest data indicates that 214 died from starvation, 39 from asphyxia, 14 from head injury, while 115 remain unascertained, and others from other causes."

 Mackenzie, his third wife Rhoda Mumbua Maweu and 16 other members of the group were arrested by authorities and are being held in police custody as of 7 May 2023.
 Mackenzie was denied bail on 10 May and the police plan to charge him with terrorism-related offenses.
 As of 14 June, the total number of those arrested was 36.
 On 21 June, one of the suspects died in custody after a hunger strike.
-The suspect, Joseph Juma Buyuka, reportedly died on Monday while undergoing treatment in a nearby Malindi Hospital.
-Two other suspects admitted on the same day as Buyuka are reportedly in critical condition.
+The suspect, Joseph Juma Buyuka, reportedly died while undergoing treatment in a nearby Malindi Hospital.
+Two other suspects admitted on the same day as Buyuka were reportedly in critical condition.

 On 24 April, search teams had to stop digging for bodies until autopsies were completed on the first 90 bodies that were found because the Malindi Sub-County Hospital's morgue was running out of space to store the bodies.
 On 28 April, it was reported that heavy rain was slowing rescue and recovery efforts.

-"Mackenzie brainwashed his converts using William Branham's End of Days Theology, and convinced them that starvation could hasten their escape from this life to be with Jesus," detectives from the homicide unit said.
+Homicide detectives alleged that "Mackenzie brainwashed his converts using William Branham's End of Days Theology, and convinced them that starvation could hasten their escape from this life to be with Jesus," but with little evidence to support the claim.

 Police authorities claimed that some of the bodies were missing organs, which "raised suspicions of forced harvesting".
 However, on 10 May, Interior Cabinet Secretary Kithure Kindiki refuted these assertions as "politicisation of the probe into the massacre" and advised the public to "treat [allegedly missing body parts] as rumours.
 People who have facts are those on the ground not those in offices."
 As of 8 May, autopsies performed on 112 of the exhumed bodies ruled out the possibility of organ harvesting.

 On 12 June, 65 victims were arraigned at the Shanzu Law Courts for attempted suicide.
 According to the Citizen Digital news service, "The prosecution made an application to have them remanded in prison because the rescue centre can no longer hold them.
 They are also set to undergo a mental and medical assessment and be forced to eat in prison."